 - 4 cups fresh kale, shredded

 - Fill a large pot with water and bring to boil.
 Add the sweet potato and carrots to the boiling water and cook until tender, about 8-12 minutes.
+Drain the water from the vegetables and set aside.

 - In a small sauce pan saute the onion until they are translucent and fragrant, about 8 minutes.